oceanprotocol/docs/rewards/README.md

 ### Active Rewards

 Active Rewards is the second reward streamm within Data Farming.

+It's an evolving stream that focuses on driving fundamental traction and growth of the protocol.

 For participants that are more engaged and want to increase their yield, the [Active Rewards](df-intro.md#what-are-active-rewards) stream is broken down into multiple substreams.

 This offers contributors a variety of ways to help Ocean Protocol grow and increase your Data Farming rewards:
 1. Volume DF
 1. Challenge DF